emilorisit/landing_page/README.md

 ## Development

 This is a static website built with HTML, CSS, and Font Awesome icons.
-The site is hosted on Domeneshop and automatically deployed via SFTP when changes are pushed to the main branch.
+The site is hosted on Domeneshop and automatically deployed via FTP when changes are pushed to the main branch.

 ## Deployment

-This website is automatically deployed to Domeneshop via SFTP when changes are pushed to the main branch.
+This website is automatically deployed to Domeneshop via FTP when changes are pushed to the main branch.
 The deployment is handled by GitHub Actions.

 ### Setup Requirements

 To enable automatic deployment, you need to set up the following secrets in your GitHub repository:

-1. `DOMENESHOP_SFTP_HOST`: Your Domeneshop SFTP server hostname
-2. `DOMENESHOP_SFTP_USERNAME`: Your Domeneshop SFTP username
+1. `DOMENESHOP_FTP_USERNAME`: Your Domeneshop FTP username
-3. `DOMENESHOP_SFTP_PASSWORD`: Your Domeneshop SFTP password
+2. `DOMENESHOP_FTP_PASSWORD`: Your Domeneshop FTP password

 To add these secrets securely:
 1. Go to your GitHub repository